 1) Collect Data and Information

-Find information about your prospective broker, such as date of inception, headquarters, regulations, registration number etc. Brokers are aware of this, which is why they include it in their “About Us” sections.
+Find information about your prospective broker, such as date of inception, headquarters, regulations, registration number, etc. Brokers are aware of this, which is why they include it in their “About Us” sections.
 You may also find the data listed at the bottom of a broker’s homepage.
 However, if you can’t find such details, there is no harm in asking them directly from the broker.
+Another option would be to go for reputable online forums.
+For instance, if your chosen broker is eToro, then find an eToro Broker Review from a trusted source.

 2) Find your Broker on the Respective Regulator’s Database